Home > Analyses > Consumer Cyclical > Genuine Parts Company

 Trend Analysis

-Over the past 12 months, GPC’s stock price declined by 18.84%, confirming a bearish trend with accelerating downward momentum.
-The price ranged between a high of 162.39 and a low of 113.61.
-Recent weeks show a mild recovery with a 3.46% drop over two and a half months, indicating some deceleration in the decline.
+GPC’s stock declined by 23.8% over the past year, confirming a bearish trend with accelerating downward momentum.
+The price fluctuated between a high of 162.39 and a low of 113.61, reflecting elevated volatility (std. dev.
+11.46).
+Recent months show a further 9.35% drop but with a slight trend slope of 0.99, indicating possible deceleration.

 Volume Analysis